Manyangurr ngulumbara Dhelkunya Djandaki Murrupi

 'We meet together to return good health to country and spirit'

-The Board is working in collaboration with our partner organisations to bring a plan that empowers Dja Dja Wurrung People in the landscape to look after country in a way that maintains and respects their connection to the land and leads to the sustainable management of the Appointed Land generating social, cultural and economic benefits for Dja Dja Wurrung and broader community.
-This is will have fidelity to the goals set between the State of Victoria and the DDWCAC in the Recognition and Settlement Agreement.
+The Board is working in collaboration with our partner organisations to develop a JMP that empowers Dja Dja Wurrung People in the landscape to look after Country in a way that maintains and respects their connection to the land and leads to the sustainable management of the DDW Parks generating social, cultural and economic benefits for Dja Dja Wurrung People and broader community.
+This is will have fidelity to the goals set between the State of Victoria and the DDWCAC in the Recognition and Settlement Agreement 2013.

-Joint Management is a term used to describe a formal partnership arrangement between the Traditional Owners of land and the State where both share their knowledge to manage specific national parks and other protected areas.
+Joint Management is a term used to describe a formal partnership arrangement between the Traditional Owners of land and the State, where both share their knowledge to manage specific national parks and other protected areas.
 Joint Management is recognising that the Traditional Owners, the Dja Dja Wurrung People, have a significant connection to their Country, and with that, have inherited certain rights and responsibilities to care for that Country.
-The goal of Joint Management is to enable the Traditional Owner knowledge and connection to Country to be expressed in the planning and management of the six parks that comprise the Appointed Lands of the Board.
+The goal of Joint Management is to enable the Traditional Owner knowledge and connection to Country to be expressed in the planning and management of the six DDW Parks.

-Park management plans articulate the vision, goals, outcomes, measures and long-term strategies for parks within planning areas.
-Management plans have a 15-year time frame and adopt a landscape-wide approach, so they consider things bordering the park that influence how a park operates.
+The JMP will articulate the vision, goals, outcomes, measures and long-term strategies for parks within planning areas.
+Management plans have a 15-year time frame and adopt a landscape-wide approach, and will consider things bordering the park that influence how a park operates.
 JMPs are prepared in accordance with both the Conservation Forests and Land Act 1987 (Part 8A, Division 5A) and the Traditional Owner Land Management Agreement, and will have strategies including but not limited to: